wpswings/woo-refund-and-exchange-lite/readme.txt

 If you want to see the Refund button then follow these steps.
 Go to the *WooCommerce -> Settings -> Refund-Exchange lite Setting -> Refund Products* and set the following necessary settings.

-1) Enable refund request.
+1) Enable refund requests.
 2) Set the maximum number of days.
 3) Select the order status in which the order can be refunded.
 4) Select pages to show a refund button.

-= How to setup the Refund Products? =
+= How to set up the Refund Products? =

 Please reach the *WooCommerce menu -> Refund Exchange Lite Configuration setting -> Click on the Refund Product -> Enable Refund Request setting*.